shellbear/epical/README.md

 Just open this link in a browser, sign in with your google account, and paste the code you received.
 Then, the `token.json` will be generated automatically.

-Finally, make sure that cron is installed and that the `/ etc / cron.hourly` folder exists.
+Finally, make sure that cron is installed and that the `/etc/cron.hourly` folder exists.
-Just create a script in the `/ etc / cron.hourly` directory or any other cron directory of your choice:
+Just create a script in the `/etc/cron.hourly` directory or any other cron directory of your choice:

 ```bash
 > cat /etc/cron.hourly/epical